 Alexa, who?
 Apple plans voice assistant upgrade at WWDC

-This innovation would bring Siri closer to Amazon's voice assistant Alexa, which can only be activated with the word "Alexa".
-Gurman also emphasized that Apple is also working on more intensive integration of Siri with third-party applications and services.
+This innovation would bring Siri closer to Amazon's voice assistant Alexa, which can be activated simply by saying "Alexa."
+Gurman also emphasized that Apple is also working on deeper integration of Siri with third-party applications and services.
 This should enable improved support through additional context.
-Gurman had originally predicted that the changes to Siri would not be introduced until 2023 or 2024.
+Gurman originally predicted that the changes to Siri would not be introduced until 2023 or 2024.
 However, his recent tweet suggests that an announcement could be made as early as next week's WWDC keynote.
-It is speculated that these improvements to Siri may coincide with the launch of Apple's mixed reality headset, which is expected to have voice control.
-The further development of Siri and the elimination of the "Hey Siri" trigger could therefore represent an important step in improving the user experience with future Apple products.
+It is speculated that these improvements to Siri may coincide with the unveiling of Apple's mixed reality headset, which is expected to feature voice control.
+The further development of Siri and the elimination of the "Hey Siri" trigger could thus represent an important step toward improving the user experience with future Apple products.
 (Photo by DedMityay / Bigstockphoto)